 Application Procedures and Criteria

-Candidates for the program beginning in July 2018 should submit their applications to the American Association of Dental Schools Application Service (AADSAS) between June 1st, 2017 and January 1st, 2018.
-Interview sessions will be conducted between October 2017 and March 2018.
-Applicants selected for interview will be notified in writing beginning in late September 2017.
+Candidates for the program beginning in July 2019 should submit their applications to the American Association of Dental Schools Application Service (AADSAS) between June 5th, 2018 and February 1st, 2019.
+Interview sessions will be conducted between October 2018 and February 2019.
+Applicants selected for an interview will be notified in writing beginning in late September 2018.
 Please submit the following information to AADSAS:

 - A complete AADSAS application form, including a personal statement articulating motivation for a career in dentistry.
 Please visit www.adea.org for application information;

-- Official transcripts from all universities attended (including study abroad programs and any universities attended other than the one awarding the diploma); submit updated transcripts to AADSAS at conclusion of fall 2016 term;
+- Official transcripts from all universities attended (including study abroad programs and any universities attended other than the one awarding the diploma); submit updated transcripts to AADSAS at the conclusion of fall the 2018 term;

 - Two letters of evaluation from professors and a third letter of evaluation (suggestions include a letter from a dental experience, community service or research or a pre-professional composite committee letter);

 - Applicants must either be a US citizen or Permanent Resident or an international student that has or will complete a bachelor’s degree from a four year accredited college/university in the United States.

 - Although Tufts welcomes any additional letters of evaluation from professors or employers, they should be sent through AADSAS.
 Please note AADSAS limits the number of letters of evaluation to four.